Carrots grow best in light, stone free, well drained, humus rich fertile soil.

 Since one can generally offer some type of protection when growing in this manner, preparations for exhibition carrots can take place a little sooner than carrots that are sown directly into the ground.

-circa Week 16-18: Select the type of container you have at your disposal and fill it with river / sharp sand.
+Select any type of container you have at your disposal and fill it with river / sharp sand.

 Once filled, bore tapered holes in the sand with a crowbar (or similar) resulting in a 100mm (4") hole at its top.